gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

     [DEFAULT]
     libvirt_type=kvm

+..
+  Not needed:

    * Edit the qemu.conf with the needed options as specified in the tutorial (uncomment cgrout, ... )
    * Edit libvirt.conf (follow the tutorial)
    * Edit libvirt-bin.conf (follow the tutorial)
    * Modify l'API in api-paste.ini in order to abilitate access to keystone.

 Final check